 When it comes right down to it, however, regardless of the information you get at a conference, a church service, or from your family or friends…YOU are the one meeting a need.
 So, having a conversation with yourself, or intentionally walking through a process of checks and balances with those you care about the most could be helpful.
 That’s why I’ve provided this list of five questions to ask yourself.
 I hope it serves as a guide for at least the beginning process to your big decision:

 1) Is my marriage or committed relationship healthy?
 Or, am I healthy and ready?
 Many times, the desire to bring children into your life to nurture and support comes from healthy attitudes about providing for those who have needs not being met.
 Being willing to support and raise another human being is extremely admirable.
 However, one of the key conversations you’ll need to have with yourself first and foremost is – am I bringing this child into a healthy environment?
 Is your marriage or committed relationship strong?
+Do you have a trusted family law attorney?
 If you plan on sing-parenting, are YOU emotionally healthy and strong?
 Can you serve as a model for your potential child or children?
 Can your marriage survive tests of stressful events, transitions and challenges?

 If you answered no to those any of those questions, then perhaps you need to shore up your home-front first.
 The addition of any person into a family will create change, but if you are bringing a child who has been harmed in some way into your home, then they’ll have many things to work out…and you’re the one available for that “working out” process.